GAMS-dev/TIMES_MIRO/README.md

 ![inputcube](/pics/stacked_bar_chart.PNG?raw=true)

 #### GAMS Interaction View
-The GAMS Intearction View is automatically focussed during a run.
+The GAMS Interaction View is automatically focused during a run.
 It shows the log file while it is written.
 The log and lst file can be accessed after a run.
-Note that the lst file shown in the App is a combination of the lst files written when running the wrapper `TIMES_MIRO.gms` and the driver `timesdriver.gms`.
+Note that the lst file shown in the app is a combination of the lst files written when running the wrapper `TIMES_MIRO.gms` and the driver `timesdriver.gms`.

 For more details on this view, please consult the [GAMS MIRO Documentation](https://www.gams.com/miro/start.html#miro-structure).